+- 1. Quickly revise Paper 3:

 - Paper 3 is 45 minutes.

+- It is 60 multiple-choice questions.

-You will answer 60 multiple-choice questions covering listening comprehension. - It tests your ability to understand what is said and identify consonant and vowel sounds, rhymes, stress and intonation.
+- It tests pupils' ability to understand what is said and identify consonant and vowel sounds, rhymes, stress and intonation.

-The following list explains how to answer questions from Sections 1 to 5 of the examination.
+- 2. Tell pupils that in today's lesson they are going to practise Sections 1 to 5 of WASSCE Paper 3.
+In the next lesson they will practise Sections 6 to 8.

-- Sections 1-3 ask you to identify the word you hear. - A word will be read aloud, and you must choose the word from the multiple-choice options given that is the same as the word you heard. - Section 4 asks you to identify the sentence you hear. - A sentence will be read aloud, and you must choose the sentence from the multiple-choice options given that is the same as the sentence you heard. - Section 5 asks you to identify rhyming words. - A word will be read aloud, and you must choose the word from the multiple-choice options given that rhymes with the word you heard.
+- 1. Explain Sections 1, 2 and 3: - Sections 1-3 ask pupils to identify the word they hear. - A word will be read aloud, and pupils must choose the word from the multiple-choice options given that is the same as the word they heard. - 2.
+Explain Section 4: - Section 4 asks pupils to identify the sentence they hear. - A sentence will be read aloud, and pupils must choose the sentence from the multiple-choice options given that is the same as the sentence they heard. - 3.
+Explain Section 5: - Section 5 asks pupils to identify rhyming words. - A word will be read aloud, and pupils must choose the word from the multiple-choice options given that rhymes with the word they heard.